prismspecs/jurassic-park/plan.md

 **Software Description for AI-Directed Performance System**

 ### Overview

-The AI-Directed Performance System is an interactive, real-time performance tool that recreates a scene from *Jurassic Park* using pose tracking, AI-generated direction, and audience participation.
+The AI-Directed Performance System is an interactive, real-time performance tool that recreates a scene from _Jurassic Park_ using pose tracking, AI-generated direction, and audience participation.
 The system consists of a **shot database** containing predefined cinematic elements (camera angles, dialogue, body positions) and dynamically guides actors through each shot.
 The AI director coordinates stage actions, records performances, and compiles audiovisual assets into a structured directory that mirrors the shot database.

 ### **Core Functionalities**

 #### **1. Intake App**

 - Upon entering the space, participants scan a **QR code** that takes them to a **web-based Intake App**.
 - The app collects basic information: **photo, name, and a short acting exercise** (e.g., "act sad and say this line").
 - This data is used by the AI director to identify participants and assist in actor selection.

 #### **2. AI Director System**

 The **AI director** orchestrates the performance and ensures that each shot closely matches its reference from the film.
 It performs the following tasks:

 - Calls actors to the **stage area** by name.
-- Displays dialogue and blocking cues on **teleprompters**.
+- Displays dialogue and blocking cues on **mobile teleprompters** (on the participants' phones).
 - Provides real-time **pose tracking feedback** to ensure accurate body positioning.
-- Directs stage lighting and camera movements to align with the shot.
+- Directs camera movements to align with the shot.
 - Records actor **dialogue** and **audience sound effects** in separate audio files.
 - Orchestrates the recording of a **musical soundtrack** by the audience post-performance.

-The AI director vocalizes all instructions using **text-to-speech synthesis** over stage speakers.
+The AI director, voiced by a human comedian, delivers all instructions over stage speakers.

 #### **3. Pose Tracking & Shot Accuracy System**

 - Uses **pose estimation models** to track actors' movements.
 - Compares real-time positions against stored **shot reference data**.
 - Displays **on-screen corrections** to help actors adjust their blocking.
 - Adjusts **camera angles** dynamically based on actor positioning.

 #### **4. Performance Recording & File Organization**

 - Each shot is saved in a **directory structure matching the shot database**.
 - **Video files** are recorded and stored with metadata (e.g., pose accuracy score, shot number).
 - **Actor dialogue and audience sound effects** are stored separately for post-processing.
 - A **final scene compilation** is created based on the best takes.

 #### **5. Audience Sound & Music Participation**

 - While actors perform, the **audience creates sound effects**, which are recorded separately.
 - After the scene is complete, the AI directs the audience to record a **musical soundtrack**.
 - Sound files are stored and synchronized with video for post-production.